-- Room Types: Lanai Bungalows • Garden Bungalows • Garden Family Bungalows • Lagoon Bungalows • Lagoon Family Bungalows • Beachfront Bungalows
+- Room Types: Lanai Bungalow • Garden Bungalow • Garden Family Bungalow • Lagoon Bungalow • Lagoon Family Bungalow • Beachfront Bungalow

 - Smoking Rooms: Strictly no smoking in or near the rooms, but allowed in the gardens and on the beach.

-- Best Room: The Beachfront Bungalows face the bay, sometimes with uninterrupted views from a wooden patio.
-The furnishings are outdated, but the facilities modern.
+- Best Room: The Beachfront Bungalows face the bay, sometimes with uninterrupted views from wooden patios.
+The furnishings are outdated but the facilities are modern.

 Hotel Kaveka – What’s Nearby?

-There is only 1 place within walking distance, which is why the Kaveka offers rates including 1, 2 or 3 meals.
+There is only 1 place within walking distance, which is why the Kaveka offers rates which include 1, 2, or 3 meals.

-- Allo Pizza (40 56 18 22) – For wood-fired gourmet pizzas.
+- Allo Pizza – For wood-fired gourmet pizzas.
 No bay views, but barstools for people-watching.
-Also popular for steaks, salads, wine and homemade desserts.
+Also popular for steaks, salads, wine, and homemade desserts.
 Deliveries to local hotels.
-About 450m south.
-6-minute walk.
+About 500m south.

 There is no public transport around Moorea Island.
 4 or 5 buses run daily between Maharepa and the ferry terminal (but not the airport) to tie in with arrivals/departures.
 Ask the reception for details.
 To the village, walk or hitch a ride.
-For further afield, organise an unmetered taxi, or rent a car or motorbike.
+For further afield, organize an unmetered taxi or rent a car or motorbike.